unix2002/mirage-vlm-analysis/README.md

     <img src="asset/pipeline.png" alt="Logo" width="190%">
 </p>

 Run the following commands to reproduce the training.
 Make sure to configure the `data_path` and `model_path` as needed.
+The base model (Qwen2.5-VL) will be automatically downloaded in `./cache`, specify `cache_dir` if you want to change huggingface download folder.

 **Training Stage 1**
 ```bash